sigasi/sigasi_insights/content/manual/linting.md

 ## Vector width in assignments and port maps

-Sigasi Studio checks the vector size in assignments (Since [/releasenotes/sigasi-2.28]) and port maps (Since [/releasenotes/sigasi-3.01]).
+Sigasi Studio checks the vector size in assignments (Since [Sigasi 2.28](/releasenotes/sigasi-2.28)) and port maps (Since [Sigasi Studio 3.1](/releasenotes/sigasi-3.01)).
 This check works at type-time and takes the (symbolic) value of generics into account.

 {{< figure src="/img/manual/linting_vector_width.png" >}}